What is Evergreen?

 The transition to Sitka was so smooth.
 The fantastic support available from BC Libraries Coop has made everything approachable.

 – Tina Chau, Decoda Literacy Solutions

-Sitka is a growing consortium of nearly 100 public, post-secondary, K-12, government and special libraries across Canada.
+Sitka is a growing consortium of over 100 public, post-secondary, K-12, government and special libraries across Canada.
 These libraries benefit from the economies of scale realized by shared server infrastructure and a shared bibliographic database, and appreciate the autonomy they have over circulation policies and the branding and scope of their OPAC.
 Other benefits of Sitka include:

 - No requirement for a local server — all server infrastructure resides at a secure data centre in Vancouver.